tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

 References
 ==========

 Alongside the script file, there is a Python (.py) file.
 Python files are called `modules`.
 They supply the entities referred to in the script.
-You should take a look in detail at `turberfield/dialogue/sequences/battle/types.py`.
+You should take a look in detail at `demo/battle/logic.py`.
 Here below are its main features.

 .. code-block:: python

-    import itertools
+    from itertools import repeat

     from turberfield.dialogue.model import SceneScript
     from turberfield.dialogue.types import Persona
     from turberfield.dialogue.types import Stateful

-    __doc__ = """A simple drama for demonstration."""

     class Animal(Stateful, Persona):